saucelabs/sauce-docs/docs/dev/error-messages.md

 *   Use the [Platform Configurator](https://saucelabs.com/platform/platform-configurator#/) to set the capabilities of your test.
 *   Check [our list of supported platforms, operating systems, and browsers](https://saucelabs.com/platform/supported-browsers-devices) to make sure your selections are valid.
 *   Use a higher version of Selenium in the capabilities of your test, or leave the Selenium version blank to default to the latest version.

-## The Sauce Labs Virtual Machine Failed to Start the Browser or Device

-**Description**

-The Sauce Labs virtual machine was unable to start the browser or device specified for your test.

-**Causes**

-*   If you're running a Selenium test, this usually means that you're specifying a Selenium version that isn't compatible with the browser/version/OS you selected.
-*   If you're running an Appium test, this usually means that you're specifying a Appium version that isn't compatible with the browser/version/OS you selected.
-*   You may have requested an incompatible platform/OS/browser combination.

-**How to Resolve**

-*   You can usually resolve this error by choosing a new version of Selenium or Appium for your test, or leaving the version blank to default to the latest version.
-*   Check your test capabilities to make sure you haven't set an incompatible platform/operating system/browser combination.
-*   Use the [Platform Configurator](https://saucelabs.com/platform/platform-configurator#/) to set the capabilities of your test.

-## The Virtual Machine's Disk has Filled Up

-**Description**

-The Virtual Machine hosting the browser or device running your tests has run out of space on its virtual disk.

-**Cause**

-Our VMs have virtual disks that, just like hardware disks, can fill up.
-We make sure that our virtual machines have at least 3G free when we start a job, but sometimes complex/long-running tests fill up the guest machine's allocated space.
-This causes Selenium to crash, which ends your test.

-This isn't always restricted to the tests, either; an app under test which consumes a large amount of memory, which suffers from significant JS memory leaks or which opens a lot of tabs can cause this issue.

-**How to Resolve**

-Break out your long tests into shorter tests and/or make sure that your tests are not filling up a lot of disk space on the VM.
-Our [best practices topic on small, atomic, autonomous tests](https://community.saucelabs.com/general-delivery-discussion-6/best-practices-use-small-atomic-autonomous-tests-154) has some tips that can help with this problem.